Rockbox/rockbox/apps/plugins/text_viewer/readme.txt

     supports more than 999 pages of text.

   - add History feature.

-  - when the line_mode is reflow, allow to specify indent spaces.

   - draw images that are linked to the text. (<img src="...">)